-Jose Villarreal, "Innovative Solutions to Support Non-Traditional Ownership of Manufactured Housing Communities," Fannie Mae, July 2, 2019, fanniemae.com/research-and-insights/perspectives/innovative-solutions-support-non-traditional-ownership-manufactured-housing-communities.
+8 Jose Villarreal, "Innovative Solutions to Support Non-Traditional Ownership of Manufactured Housing Communities," Fannie Mae, July 2, 2019, fanniemae.com/research-and-insights/perspectives/innovative-solutions-support-non-traditional-ownership-manufactured-housing-communities.

-While the vast majority of MHCs are contiguous, according to the Fannie Mae Multifamily Selling and Servicing Guide, it is possible for an MHC to be made up of non-contiguous parcels.
+9 While the vast majority of MHCs are contiguous, according to the Fannie Mae Multifamily Selling and Servicing Guide, it is possible for an MHC to be made up of non-contiguous parcels.
 This Objective includes the possibility of financing loans on homes in non-contiguous MHCs.

 Year Target and Implementation Steps Evaluation Area 2022 Determine scope and parameters to either expand financing of MHRP in resident-owned MHCs and/or introduce an initiative for financing MHRP in privately-owned MHCs.
 Outreach Conduct legal, regulatory, quantitative, and policy analysis to determine opportunities to expand resident-owned MHC offerings and/or to introduce an initiative for financing homes in privately-owned MHCs.
 Identify strengths and weaknesses of current product offerings by analyzing historical loan acquisitions.
 Publish lessons learned to inform stakeholders of potential opportunities and challenges.
 Engage internal stakeholders to assess operational capabilities, outline scope requirements, and obtain approvals to launch additional offerings.
 2023 Develop products and strategies that enable the future purchase of loans in MHCs.
 Loan Product In response to industry feedback, implement at least one policy change or variance to expand lending on MHRP located in MHCs.
 Conduct analysis to identify MHCs where MHRP loan volumes are possible.
+Develop and conduct resident needs assessment in select MHCs, identifying existing loan product offerings available to residents and housing supply tactics employed by ROC community leaders.
 Develop a plan to promote MHC initiatives with lenders, MHC operators, and stakeholders who interact with residents.
 Gauge market interest for MHRP in MHCs by engaging and gathering feedback from realtors, appraisers, and other relevant stakeholders.
 Conduct a market analysis to determine whether including a loan purchase target in 2024 is feasible.
 If deemed feasible, engage internal stakeholders to establish an appropriate loan purchase target.